 - In the long term it could produce a bowel obstruction

-Even though SADI-S is a promising procedure, it is still relatively new compared to the more established procedures available in bariatric surgery.
+Even though SADI-S is a promising procedure, it is still relatively new compared to other procedures available in bariatric surgery.
 At present, four published studies are available worldwide totalling 222 patients.
 Three of the four studies are from a single institution as an ongoing cohort.
 There is no published data past five years.

 What are the results of the SADI-S procedure?

-Initial results include a retrospective analysis of 123 patients with an average BMI of 49.4 who underwent the SADI-S procedure between January 2013 and July 2014:
+The results are from an analysis of 123 patients with an average of 49.4 BMI.
+These patients underwent the SADI-S procedure between January 2013 and July 2014:

 - 72% excess weight lost at one year